 Auto Bed Leveling

 Capacitive, inductive, and touched-based sensors work great with Everflex.
+It’s recommended to let the heatbed reach printing temperatures before peforming an auto bed leveling routine.

 If you have the textured, powder coated PEI option of Everflex, you can use any type of filament that you would normally print with on a traditional solid sheet of PEI.
 PETG is one of our personal favorites to print with.